mcgrof/devconfig/README.md

   * devconfig_try_refresh_repos: try to update your repos?
   * devconfig_try_upgrade: should we try to update your system?
   * devconfig_try_install_kdevtools: should we install some kernel hacker tools?
+  * devconfig_repos_addon: set to true to enable add on repositories
+  * devconfig_repos_addon_list: the list of repositories to use

 You can also optionally have debian.yml, suse.yml or redhat.yml.
 Below are distro specific variables.
 Some of these can be distro specific of stuffed